convertigo/convertigo-doc/programming-guide/frontend-developers/index.md

 ## Shared Components

+### Convertigo Assistant

+Since Convertigo 8.4.0, the **Convertigo Assistant** view (menu **Convertigo > Open the Convertigo Assistant**) helps you create Shared Components using AI-assisted generation.
+Describe the component you need in the Assistant; it generates the corresponding Shared Component and lets you insert it in the selected project, then edit or refine it in the Studio.
+The generated components are standard Shared Components you can then use like any other one.

+The Assistant is a web application hosted by Convertigo (an Internet connection is required), displayed inside the Studio and connected to the current workspace.

+## Standalone applications and Tailwind theme

+Since Convertigo 8.4.0, new NGX projects are generated as Angular **standalone** applications: pages, menus and shared components are standalone components importing directly what they need, without `NgModule` declarations.
+This follows the modern Angular patterns, produces simpler generated imports and avoids unused imports in generated pages and components.
+Whether a project is standalone or module-based is defined by its template (`standalone` flag of the template `version.json`); existing projects keep their module-based template until they are migrated to the 8.4 template.

+Shared Components are also generated and consumed through a dedicated shared Angular module (or as standalone components in standalone projects), so that a component can be reused across pages and across projects.

+The 8.4 project template also includes a default **TailwindTheme** (a `Theme` component under the application) providing a utility-like design token layer mapped to the Ionic components: colors, radius, spacing and typography tokens usable in your own styles.
+You can edit it, replace it by your own theme, or remove it.

 ## Theming

 Ionic is built on top of Sass, which allows you to set some defaults styles for your application but makes it extremly easy for you to change Ionic defaults.